cypok/learn-you-a-haskell/book_src/11-functors-applicative-functors-and-monoids.md

 a function over a tuple, it gets applied to the first component of the tuple?
 That way, doing `fmap (+3) (1,1)`{.fixed} would result in `(4,1)`{.fixed}.
 It turns out that writing the instance for that is kind of hard.
-With Maybe, we just say instance Functor Maybe where because only type constructors that take exactly one parameter can be made an instance of `Functor`{.fixed}.
+With Maybe, we just say `instance Functor  Maybe where`{.fixed}
+because only type constructors that take exactly one parameter can be made an instance of `Functor`{.fixed}.
 But it seems like there's no way to do something like that with `(a,b)`{.fixed} so that the type parameter `a`{.fixed} ends up being the one that changes when we use `fmap`{.fixed}.
 To get around this, we can *newtype* our tuple in such a way that the second type parameter represents the type of the first component in the tuple: